iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.6-0.9.7.md

     all users' data with command `sogo-tool backup /path/to/backup/dir ALL`.

 iRedMail has script `/var/vmail/backup/backup_mysql.sh` (or `backup_pgsql.sh`)
-to backup SOGo database and generates a plain SQL file as backup file.
-This is fine, but it's not good enough, because it's hard to restore single user's data.
-So we write this simple script to backup SOGo data with `sogo-tool backup` command. it will dump users' data in separated file named with users' email addresses, this way it's easy to restore with `sogo-tool restore` command.
+to backup SOGo database by dumping whole database to a plain SQL file as backup.
+It's not ideal because:

+* it's hard to restore single user's data with a plain SQL file.
+* if SOGo changes some SQL structure, it's hard to restore all data.

+This new script does backup with `sogo-tool backup` command to avoid issues mentioned above, you can restore a single user's data or all users data with `sogo-tool restore`.

 Please follow steps below to setup this daily cron job.

 * Download backup script.
 We store it under `/var/vmail/backup`, if you prefer